Clothing brands use these inhumane manufacturing methods to cheaply produce low-quality and disposable clothing for high-street stores.

 Uniqlo is a Japanese casual wear designer, manufacturer, and retailer.
 Uniqlo is a fast-fashion brand that used child labor in the past.
 They now use forced labor to manufacture their products in Asian developing countries.

-Factory workers making Uniqlo clothing are forced to work excessively long hours with very low wages, 7 days a week.
+Factory workers making Uniqlo clothing are forced to work excessively long hours with very low wages, seven days a week.

 The company uses cheap labor from Bangladesh, Indonesia, and China, where workers are barely paid enough for their daily expenses.